Gal Gadot Doesn't Want to Play Wonder Woman Forever

 "It's not that all I want to do for the rest of my life is Wonder Woman," she told GQ.
 "Obviously no."

-In fact, Wonder Woman is just the beginning for Gadot.
-Before becoming an actress, she won the Miss Israel pageant in 2004, completed two years of service in the Israeli Defense Forces, and attended a year of acting.
-Now, she's hoping to grow her craft even more.
+In fact, Wonder Woman is just the beginning.
+Before becoming an actress, Gadot won the Miss Israel pageant in 2004, completed two years of service in the Israeli Defense Forces, and attended a year of law school.
+She then appeared in a number of films, including Fast and Furious 6, Batman v.
+Superman: Dawn of Justice and Keeping Up With the Joneses.
+Now, she wants to grow her craft even more.

-"It's funny," Gadot told the magazine "'cause I feel like I'm just in my beginning.
+"It's funny," she told the magazine "'cause I feel like I'm just in my beginning.
 After ten years [of acting], now I'm starting."

-Gadot will be tied to the character for a little longer.
-The sequel to the 2017 Wonder Woman is scheduled to hit theaters Nov.
-1, 2019.
-GQ also named Gadot its "Wonder Woman of the Year" in its "Men of the Year" issue.
-But it looks like she's OK sticking with the superhero genre for a little longer.

-"As long as the story's good," she told the magazine, "every genre is legit."